Redislabs-Solution-Architects/memcached_sizing_calculator/README.md

-# Gabs Memcached Sizing Calculator
+# Redis SAs - Memcached Sizing Calculator

 A minimal tool to **measure dataset size and throughput (ops/sec)** of a running Memcached instance.